-Best regards.
-Bernard
+Best regards, Bernard

-PS: I read OC Stephen Holmes' "To Infinity and Beyond" over summer and really enjoyed it, especially some of the
+PS: I read OC Stephen

-Lancashire analogies!
+Holmes' "To Infinity and Beyond" over summer and really enjoyed it, especially some of the Lancashire analogies!

-RSCM SINGING COURSE 2013: YORK MINSTER by Cathedral Choir Prefect Oliver Fulwell had the very highest standard of music staff.
+RSCM SINGING COURSE 2013: YORK MINSTER by Cathedral Choir Prefect Oliver Fulwell

 On Monday 12th August, four Blackburn Cathedral choirboys (another joined us later) set out on a journey to York to participate in a residential course, led by the Royal School of Church Music for outstanding choirboys, to enhance their confidence and to help their voices improve.